 Trauma If you’ve been hit in the mouth, your tooth may change color because it reacts to an injury by laying down more dentin, which is a darker layer under the enamel.

 Medications Tooth darkening can be a side effect of certain antihistamines, antipsychotics and high blood pressure medications.
-Young children who are exposed to antibiotics like tetracycline and doxycycline when their teeth are forming (either in the womb or as a baby) may have discoloration of their adult teeth later in life.
+Young children who are exposed to antibiotics when their teeth are forming (either in the womb or as a baby) may have discoloration of their adult teeth later in life.
 Chemotherapy and head and neck radiation can also darken teeth.